State of Good Repair Grants - 5337

 - maintenance facilities and equipment; and

 - operational support equipment, including computer hardware and software.

 Funds may also be used to develop and implement transit asset management plans.

 49 U.S.C.
 5337

 Funds are available for obligation for four fiscal years.
 This includes the fiscal year in which the amount is made available or appropriated plus three additional years.

 Allocation of Funding

-Funds are apportioned by statutory formulas.
-The funds allocated to the UZAs for high intensity fixed guideway systems are based on revenue miles and route miles reported to National Transit Database (NTD) and what the UZA would have received in the FY 2011 fixed guideway modernization formula using the current definition of fixed guideway.
-High intensity motorbus funds are allocated to UZAs based on revenue miles and route miles reported to NTD.
+Funding is apportioned based on statutory formulas.
+The funds allocated to the UZAs for high-intensity fixed-guideway systems are based on fixed-guideway vehicle revenue miles and directional route miles reported to the National Transit Database (NTD) and what the UZA would have received in the FY 2011 fixed-guideway modernization formula using the current definition of fixed guideway.
+High-intensity motorbus funds are allocated to UZAs based on high-intensity vehicle revenue miles and directional route miles reported to the NTD.

-The federal share of eligible capital costs is 80 percent of the net capital project cost, unless the grant recipient requests a lower percentage.
+The federal share for eligible capital expenses is not to exceed 80 percent of the net project cost.